-After this, have a go at your own knife-forging!
-Learn how to polish, cut, straighten and heat.
-An English-speaking guide will be present at all times so that you can ask the smith any question you have in mind.
+An English-speaking guide will be present at all times so that you can ask the artisan any question you have in mind.

-By the end of the activity, you will have a one-of-a-kind souvenir to take home.
+By the end of this activity, you will have a one-of-a-kind souvenir to take home.

-Sadamasa is a small family-run smithy that has forged blades for the locals for about 100 years.
+Sadamasa is a small family-run smithy that has forged blades for about 100 years.

 Instead of specializing in a single instrument, they have strived to offer the farmers living in this region a vast array of products.
 Here you can find kitchen knives, hatchets, sickles, and more.